Last updated: October 1st, 2023

 Mainstream equipment providers like Fanatec and Simucube are well-developed and ultra-reliable.

 Direct Drive wheel motors have no lash…. that momentary, if subtle relaxing and tensioning on a belt within most conventional belt-driven sim steering systems.
 The absence of lash in a direct drive wheel results in the ability to crank the steering weight up without losing any of the feedback quality.
-With sufficient time we can fine-tune the steering to achieve any level of expected feel.

 To understand why direct-drive wheels are potentially better for sim racing, it’s a good idea to look at what makes a sim racing wheelbase, good.